Protests in Stockholm, including Koran burning, draw strong condemnation from Turkey - ExBulletin

 Protests in Stockholm, including Koran burning, draw strong condemnation from Turkey

-Turkish Defense Minister Hulusi Akar said on Saturday that a planned visit by his Swedish counterpart to Ankara was canceled after Swedish authorities cleared protests in Stockholm.

-Protests in Stockholm on Saturday against Turkey’s and Sweden’s bid for NATO membership, including the burning of a copy of the Koran, have sharply increased tensions with Turkey at a time when the country Nordic needs the support of Ankara to enter the military alliance.
+STOCKHOLM – Protests in Stockholm on Saturday against Turkey’s and Sweden’s bid for NATO membership, including the burning of a copy of the Koran, have sharply increased tensions with Turkey at a time when the Nordic country needs the support of Ankara to enter the military alliance.

 His statement was released after a far-right fringe anti-immigrant politician burned a copy of the Quran near the Turkish Embassy.
 The Turkish ministry urged Sweden to take necessary action against the perpetrators and called on all countries to take concrete action against Islamophobia.